Pantagrueliste/starter-hugo-academic/content/post/bibliography/index.md

 In early 2021, I was lucky enough to have early access to OpenAI's [GPT-3 Codex](https://openai.com/blog/openai-codex/).
 Codex is a model that enables users to translate natural language into code and vice versa.
 OpenAI claims it is proficient in more than a dozen programming languages, and though its API is still, as I am writing this blog post, accessible as a beta version, it is already powering popular applications such as GitHub's [Copilot](https://github.com/features/copilot/).

-After playing around with this API, I realized that it could work also very well with simpler codes such as `BibTeX`.
+After playing around with this API, I realized that it could work also very well with simpler code such as `BibTeX`.

-I only had to use four examples in the input prompt to make this work reliably.
+And in fact, I only had to use four examples in the input prompt to make this work reliably.

 ### Input Prompt